tk-notes/lucas-meier-blog/content/posts/2022/09/notes-on-stark-arithmetization/index.md

 - The constraint polynomial needs to have low degree.

-It's important that the quotient polynomial have a short description, because the verifiers needs to be able to evaluate it quickly.
+It's important that the quotient polynomial have a short description, because the verifier needs to be able to evaluate it quickly.
 Something like $(X^T - 1)$ is fine, because you can evaluate $X^T$
 at a point in $\lg T$ steps.
+(Using the classic square and multiply trick, for example).
 On the other hand, if the polynomial were described as
 $(X - \omega^0)(X - \omega^1)\ldots$,
 then that would be problematic, since the verifier would need to